HCL-TECH-SOFTWARE/connections-doc/source/admin/admin/c_admin_common_manage_ext_user.md

 Releases earlier than CR2 do not support external access to CCM libraries.
 For these releases, if you are using CCM in your deployment and external user access is enabled, you must block the URL to FileNet® Collaboration Services \(by default /dm/\*\) and the FileNet Content Engine \(/FileNet/\*\).
 The FileNet Content Engine does not need to be directly accessed outside of your deployment, so /FileNet can be blocked for all users, not just external users.
 You can block external users in the following ways:

--   Setting rules in a Security proxy such as IBM Security Access Manager.
+-   Setting rules in a Security proxy such as IBM Security Verify Access (formerly Security Access Manager).
 -   Giving external users access only to a separate HTTP server that lacks a mapping to the Library or FileNet Collaboration Services \(/dm/\*\) .
 The two HTTP servers can be registered with the same name in different networks; external users see the same host name, but this host uses a different DNS entry and therefore a different HTTP server.
 -   In WebSphere®, limit the members of the Authenticated and Anonymous Java Platform, Enterprise Edition Security roles on the FNCS application, ensuring the FileNet Content Engine is not mapped to an HTTP server.
 Also, ensure that your WebSphere server ports are not directly accessible to users.